ashleykleynhans/pelican/content/2023/07/getting-started-with-runpod-serverless.md

 application so that your application can be scaled up automatically across multiple servers to meet demand.
 The default of 3 is usually sufficient for development and testing purposes.
-If you set this to a value of 2 to 5, RunPod will provide you with additional workers (up to a maximum of 5) to help prevent your workers from being throttled.
+If you set this to a value of 2 to 5, Runpod will provide you with additional workers (up to a maximum of 5) to help prevent your workers from being throttled.
 I don't recommend setting this to a value of 1, because there is a very high chance that your worker will become throttled,